 Film4’s largest successes have come from creating content that inspires Pinners to take action on their interests by checking out Film4’s website and TV channel.

-To understand what Pinners are interested in, Film4 analyses what people search for on Pinterest.
+To understand what Pinners are interested in, Film4 analyse what people search for on Pinterest.
 Then, they build up a series of content around those interests.
-“We found the content that works best plays on what people are already interested in rather than just being focused on Film4”.
+“We found that the content that works best plays on what people are already interested in rather than just focusing on Film4”.

 “We can’t believe how quickly Pinterest has taken off, going from a niche network to something that Film4 now use in very creative and rich ways.
 We’ve seen this happen within the last year and thought it would take much longer to develop our audience here.
 We also love how positive people on Pinterest are, and how our audience celebrates creativity.”